 - Publications & Insights

-Daniel practises in the public law, regulatory and dispute resolution areas.
-He specialises in constitutional and administrative law, judicial review, education law, public procurement, technology, media and telecommunications law, access to information, legislative drafting and interpretation of statutes.
+Daniel became a partner at Bowmans in 1998.
+He practises in the public law, regulatory and dispute resolution areas.
+He specialises in constitutional and administrative law, judicial review, education law, public procurement, media and telecommunications law, access to information, legislative drafting and interpretation of statutes.

 A selection of Daniel’s experience includes: